atracy23/GitLab/README.md

 1. Open a new Terminal session in your local repository.
 2. Pull the latest changes from origin with the command *git fetch*.
 3. Create a new branch with the command *git checkout -b quotes*.
-4. Open *index.html* in your preferred text editor or IDE and add an *h1* element
+4. Open *index.html* in your preferred text editor or IDE and add an *h1* element.
 5. Give *index.html* a title.
 6. Add a *blockquote* element containing your favorite quote and the author of the quote.
 7. Create the file *styles.css*.